AppDaemon/appdaemon/docs/APIREFERENCE.rst

 '''''

 The state to be associated with the entity id.
-This is a dictionary and must contain the enirety of the state information, It will replace the old state information, and calls like ``listen_state()`` should work correctly reporting the old and the new state information as long as you keep the dictionary looking similar to HA status updates, e.g. the main state in a state field, and any attibutes in an attributes sub-dictionary.
+This is a dictionary and must contain the entirety of the state information, It will replace the old state information, and calls like ``listen_state()`` should work correctly reporting the old and the new state information as long as you keep the dictionary looking similar to HA status updates, e.g. the main state in a state field, and any attributes in an attributes sub-dictionary.

 Examples